 $ chmod 1777 /var/hpss/cred

-As a non privileged HPSS user on the local node, verify that the local account is able to authenticate successfully to HPSS.
+As a non privileged HPSS user on the local node, verify that the local account is able to authenticate successfully to HPSS as hpssftp.
 For example:

 As of version 2.9, the HPSS Connector is installed from RPM instead of building from source.
 Because of this, several changes to the system for installation of previous versions need to be reversed so that they do not conflict with the RPM installation.
 This includes: